 In Year 1 we place a big importance on reading and phonics.
 We do lots of reading practise in school, but it would be even better if this could be supported at home.
 Below are some phonics games which can be played at home with your children to support them with their reading.
 These games are also accessible on most tablets and smart phones.

 Select either Phase 3 (for an easier challenge), Phase 4 (to practise blending consonants together) or 5 (to practise something new/trickier).
 Choose between practising one specific sound (i.e. ‘ay’) or practising all the sounds in that phase by clicking the ‘revise all’ button in the bottom right hand corner.
 The children will then need to read the word that appears and decide whether the word is ‘real’ or ‘made up’ and then feed it to the right alien.
 We use this game lots in school so the children should already be familiar with this.
 There are also lots of other free games on this website if you wish to explore!!
 ‘Dragon’s Den’ and ‘Buried Treasure’ follow the same format.

 Start by selecting the group of sounds you would like to practise (and making sure the volume on your computer/device is turned up!)
 The children will be given one of these sounds and will need to pop as many bubbles as they can with the same sound on as possible.
 Have fun!

-If you have any questions or would like a new phonics mat, please catch us on the playground.
+*** If you have any questions about Phonics or would like a copy of any phonics sound mats, like the ones used in school, please catch me on the playground ***